davWK/davWK/README.md

 # 💫 About Me:
-👋 Hi, I’m David WOGLO<br>👀 I’m interested in Cloud, DevOps and IT automation<br>👯 I’m looking to collaborate on Cloud projects<br>📫 How to reach me : [here](https://linktr.ee/davidwoglo)
+👋 Hi, I’m David WOGLO<br>👀 I’m interested in Cloud, DevOps and SRE<br>👯 I’m looking to collaborate on those topics related projects<br>📫 How to reach me : [here](https://linktr.ee/davidwoglo)

 ## 🌐 Socials: